-- 10.1 Each councillor is entitled to one (1) vote. - Note: Clause 10.1 reflects section 370(1) of the Act. - 10.2 The person presiding at a meeting of the council has, in the event of an equality of votes, a second or casting vote. - Note: Clause 10.2 reflects section 370(2) of the Act. - 10.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.
+10.1 Each councillor is entitled to one (1) vote.

+10.2 The person presiding at a meeting of the council has, in the event of an equality of votes, a second or casting vote.

+10.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.